 The Info ID is a 2-octet field whose value is drawn from Table 8-192 (ANQP-element definitions) corresponding to the Query AP List ANQP-element.

-'The Length field is a 2 octets and indicates the length of the remaining frame fields in octets.[CID ]
+'The Length is a 2-octets field whose value is an unsigned positive integer that indicates the length of the remaining frame fields in octets.[CID 3216]

 The AP List is a variable length field defined in Figure 8-431o (AP List field format) that contains the list of AP IDs for requested information.

-The AP List Length subfield (Figure 8-431o (AP List field format)) is a 1-octet field whose value is 6 times the number of AP identifier subfields and it is equal to the number of APs in the AP List.[CID # 1223, 1267]
+The AP List Length subfield (Figure 8-431o (AP List field format)) is a 1-octet field whose value is an unsigned positive integer that is equal with 6 times the number of AP identifier subfields and it is equal to the number of APs in the AP List

 Each AP identifier subfield takes 6 octets to indicate the BSSID of an AP that the requesting STA wants to query.